 Mage Knight is not a game you set up, play, and put back in the box in an hour (or even two).
 The game demands full attention for several hours, and if you can’t be at the table the whole time, you should at least have space to leave it set up.
 It’s nothing worse than playing the game in a rush because the table is needed for something else.

 Also, don’t forget about location cards as they really help with interaction and combat on them.
-The information on them is essential, easy to reach, and even after many plays, I still use them as a checklist, making sure I don’t forget anything when on locations.
+The information on them is essential and easy to reach, and even after many plays, I still use them as a checklist, making sure I don’t forget anything when on locations.

 Feeling The Mage Knight Rythm